sfc-gh-cherron/Snowflake-Document-Classification-Extraction/Document Classification & Extraction/Overview.md

 ## Overview

 An intelligent, automated document processing pipeline that transforms unstructured documents into structured, searchable data using Snowflake's Cortex AI capabilities.
-The system processes documents stored in AWS S3, classifies them into 9 business document types, extracts up to 79 structured attributes, and enables semantic search across all content.
+The system processes documents stored in AWS S3, classifies them into business document types, extracts structured attributes, and enables semantic search across all content.

 ---